empowermint/conways-game-of-life/README.md

 ### User input

 The Python implementation does not have any user customisation.
-Mine lets the user choose their own grid size and set the chance of each cell being alive at the start of the game, but also
+Mine lets the user choose their own grid size and set the chance of each cell being alive at the start of the game.

 ### Large grid sizes